UK Political System - Does it Need reform ?...An update

 accountability ?

-parties want to see any challenge to their current monopoly on power, so it simply won't happen….
+parties want to see any challenge to their current monopoly on power, let alone an independent one, so it simply won't happen….unless some extreme circumstance forces it to.

 Since